SAITPublic/SlotVPS/README.md

 ## Testing
 Run the following commands to test the model on Cityscapes-VPS.
+Note that now the pth files are unavailable.
+We are trying to find ways to upload large files.

 * Slot-VPS model for Video Panoptic Quality (VPQ) on Cityscapes-VPS `val` set (`vpq-λ.txt` will be saved.)
 ```